tiksem/KotlinSpirit/README.md

 ```

 #### Performance note:
-The search is optimized by using `TernarySearchTree` for matching strings.
-To maximize the performance try to order the strings in oneOf to be NOT sorted, this will keep `TernarySearchTree` more balanced.
+The search is optimized by using balanced `TernarySearchTree` for matching strings.

-Also it's more effective to use or operator for small sequence of strings with minimum repeted substrings.
+And it's more effective to use or operator for small sequence of strings with minimum repeted substrings.
 So the example above could be written as:
 ```Kotlin
 str("Jhon") or "Ivan" or "Bin"
 ```